arunsundaram50/k8s-training/dd7/README.md

 # 7. Docker Compose

 ## Why we need `docker_compose`?
-1. Individual images have to be built
+1. Individual images have to be built one by one manually using `docker image build ...`
-2. Running the images have to be properly coordinated
+2. Running the containers have to be properly coordinated, and dependencies managed
 3. Monitoring the containers is a huge task
 4. Containers are not able to `easily` talk to each other